Supported browsers for displaying the Portal

 In future releases, Network Time and UX Time will replace the Response Time metric in interactive charts, alerts, and custom dashboards, and reporting of Response Time will be discontinued.

-As new metrics are added to the Dynatrace Synthetic platform and collection and visualization of W3C metrics are improved, classic metrics will be superseded by the new metrics that better represent responsiveness in new web technology.
+As new metrics are added to the Dynatrace Synthetic Classic platform and collection and visualization of W3C metrics are improved, classic metrics will be superseded by the new metrics that better represent responsiveness in new web technology.

-The Dynatrace Portal has been tested and runs on screen displays with a horizontal resolution of 1024 and 1280, but it is optimized for a horizontal resolution of 1280.
+The Synthetic Classic Portal has been tested and runs on screen displays with a horizontal resolution of 1024 and 1280, but it is optimized for a horizontal resolution of 1280.
 Similarly, it has been tested and runs on screen displays with a vertical resolution of 800 and above, but it is optimized for a vertical resolution of 800.